- Teaches students:

 - April 2010

 I'm a portrait and documentary photographer, graduate of the International Center of Photography in New York City.
 I've been working on stories for newspapers, magazines and for non-profits for over a decade.
-My first roll of film though (I started with b&w film), was lame and completely forgettable.
+My first roll of film though (I started with b&w film) was lame and completely forgettable.
 Actually, my first few rolls of film were completely forgettable.
-But with practice, guidance and looking at photographs, my techniques and seeing improved.
-Family, friends and eventually editors started to appreciate my photographs, and I published in The New York Times, The Wall Street Journal, and Conde Nast Traveler, among others.
+But with practice, guidance and looking at photographs my techniques and seeing improved.
+Family, friends and eventually editors started to appreciate my photographs, and I was published in The New York Times, The Wall Street Journal, and Conde Nast Traveler, among others.

 I teach two-week documentary photography and photojournalism courses to undergraduates at Academy of Arts, University of Nova Gorica in Slovenia.